• Menu

 March – May

-Springtime in Vancouver for me means leaving the cold behind, and trading it for sunny weather tinged pink with cherry blossoms – check Queen Elizabeth Park.
-It also means new courage to start wandering suddenly alive neighbourhoods like Gastown and the West End.
+For me Springtime in Vancouver means leaving the cold behind and trading it for sunny weather tinged pink with cherry blossoms – check Queen Elizabeth Park.
+It also means new courage to start wandering suddenly alive neighbourhoods like Gastown and Vancouver’s West End.

-The beauty of visiting in spring is that the worst weather is behind us, yet the swarm of tourists booking tickets at all the top things do in Vancouver hasn’t reached a fever pitch so crowds are much smaller.
+The beauty of visiting in spring is that the worst weather is behind us, yet the swarm of tourists booking tickets at all the top things to do in Vancouver hasn’t reached a fever pitch, so crowds are much smaller.

 Events: